FUTURE READY LEARNERS

 Families New to District 62

-Online registration for Kindergarten through 8th grade students opens in February for the following school year.
+Kindergarten through 8th grade students registration opens February 1, 2022 for the 2022-2023 school year.
 Any student new to District 62 must register online as well.

 STEP 1 - ONLINE REGISTRATION: